sonrabakarim/barlkk/_posts/2015-05-03-simple-websites-with-jekyll-and-docker.md

     docker run -d -p 80:80 b64bea84255a

-Confirm the container is running with:
+Verify the container is running with:

     docker ps

-In this list look for an active container to confirm the site is up-and-running on port 80.
+In this list look for an active container, meaning the image is up-and-running on port 80.

 ## Connect to Jekyll site

-With the container running our Docker image confirm it’s serving up our Jekyll site:
+With the container image still running, confirm it’s serving up our Jekyll site:

 `curl $(boot2docker ip)` on Windows or Mac; or,
 `curl localhost` on Linux.